couchbase/query/docs/n1ql-preview-model.md

 consistency, data de-duplication, and anomaly avoidance as the relational normal forms.

-In our shopping cart example, we have described how the Couchbase data model allows customer addresses and shopping cart line items to be embedded in their respective parent objects.
+In our shopping cart example, we have described how the N1QL data model allows customer addresses and shopping cart line items to be embedded in their respective parent objects.
 This does not introduce denormalization or data duplication, because parent information is not